SomeWeekendReading/someweekendreading.github.io/_posts/2023-01-27-fda-vrbpac-covid-vaccine-composition-changes.md

 antibodies may be in a physical world modeling sense, they are at least strongly _correlated_ with vaccine efficacy.
 (A point against Beigel: he doesn't report an $R^2$ or show the regression details, just draws in some presumed regression lines of attractively positive slope.
-C'mon, man.)
+C'mon, man!)

 So&hellip; certainly not perfect, but maybe good enough to be getting on with?